rsmith-nl/ft232-pms5003/README.rst

   5 s, which is also the minimum interval.

 There is one *required* argument, which is a filename template.
-This template should contain *one* ``{}``-pair, which will be replaced by the full ISO8601 notation of the UTC datetime when the program was started.
+This template should contain *one* ``{}``-pair, which will be replaced by the full ISO-8601 notation of the UTC date and time when the program was started.
 This serves to make the filenames unique and as a reminder.

 An example: